 ARTICLE IX SOLE UNDERSTANDING AND DURATION OF AGREEMENT

-9.1 This contract shall become effective as of the 1st day of July, 2022 and shall continue in full force and effect until and including the 30th day of June, 2023.
+9.1 This contract shall become effective as of the 1st day of July, 2023 and shall continue in full force and effect until and including the 30th day of June, 2025.
+If the October, 2024 ADM is greater than 650 or less than 637, the parties shall re-open Section 4.2 and Appendix A.

 9.2 The undersigned attest to the following:

-A. A public hearing was held in compliance with I.C. § 20-29-6-1(b) on Monday, September 19, 2022, and electronic participation from the parties and/or public was not permitted; and
+A. A public hearing was held in compliance with I.C. § 20-29-6-1(b) on (insert date), 2023, and electronic participation from the parties and/or public was not permitted; and

-B. A public meeting in compliance with I.C. § 20–29–6–19 was held on Wednesday, October 12, 2022 to discuss the tentative agreement and electronic participation from the governing body and/or public was not permitted.
+B. A public meeting in compliance with I.C. § 20–29–6–19 was held on (insert date), 2023 to discuss the tentative agreement and electronic participation from the governing body and/or public was not permitted.